-The traditional facelift, often referred to as a rhytidectomy by facial plastic surgeons, rejuvenates the lower face by removing excess fat, tightening the neck muscles and underlying tissues of the lower face, and removing drooping skin.
+In medical terms, the procedure referred to as a rhytidectomy by facial plastic surgeons rejuvenates the lower face by removing excess fat, tightening the neck muscles and underlying tissues of the lower face, and removing drooping skin.
 This procedure can be combined with multiple other procedures, such as the temporal lift, the endoscopic brow lift, the midface lift, upper and lower eyelid surgeries, and chin implants, among others.
 For those with early or very minor changes due to aging, the mini-facelift may be a viable option.
 Should you desire non-surgical options, the liquid facelift may be the choice for you.

 Who is a candidate for the Facelift?

-There are many different versions of the facelift, and certainly your general health plays a role.
-In general, those who are best suited for the facelift are seeking to regain the more youthful, vibrant, and uplifting look they remember having, thereby matching their outer appearance to how they truly feel.
-Having appropriate expectations and undergoing a thorough evaluation by Dr. Chow is essential to determining if a facelift is right for you.
+There are many different versions of this procedure, and certainly, your general health plays a role.
+In general, those who are best suited for this procedure are seeking to regain the more youthful, vibrant, and uplifting look they remember having, thereby matching their outer appearance to how they truly feel.
+Having appropriate expectations and undergoing a thorough evaluation by Dr. Chow is essential to determine if a facelift is right for you.